GameServerManagers/Game-Server-Configs/README.md

 **What This Repo Provides**

- - A basic server config with all the essential settings to get started with vanilla game server.
+ - A basic server config with all the essential settings to get started with the vanilla game server.
  - A list of all command variables for the vanilla game servers.

 **What Do You Mean by Vanilla/Generic?**